Jquijioc/212Proj2/README.md

   - sorted, reversed, random, partially sorted
 ```

-# HOW TO COMPILE/INSTRUCTIONS TO USE PROJECT
+## Runtime Instructions

 ## Instructions

 ```
-Other IDES may be used, however CLion is Preferred
+Other IDES may be used, however the code was originally written and tested with CLion.

-Follow These Steps:
+The program should be run as per these steps:

-1. Download the files sort.h, sort.cpp, main.cpp from our Github Repository
+1. Download the files sort.h, sort.cpp, main.cpp from our Github repository.
-2. Open preferred IDE
+2. Open your preferred IDE.
-3. Create your own data set or use one of our data sets provided
+3. Create your own data set or use one of our data sets provided.
-4. Use the CLA provided below
-5. Follow the prompt instructions
+5. Follow the prompt instructions.

 NOTE: To open your own data set, it must follow the format below: